Skip to main content

 Systems thinking over surface output

-The visible UI is the smallest part of the problem.
+The visible UI is the smallest part.
 Tokens, contracts, logic, and structure are where quality lives.

 Jonathan Pace